greenplum-db/PivotalR-archive/README.md

         vignette("pivotalr") # execute in R console to view the PDF file
 2. To install PivotalR:
     * Get the latest stable version from CRAN by running `install.packages("PivotalR")`
-    * Or try out the latest development version from github by running the following code (Need R >= 3.0.2):
+    * Or try out the latest development version from github by running the following code (need R >= 3.0.2):

         ```
         ## install.packages("devtools") # 'devtools' package is only available for R >= 3.0.2